 Lab-grown diamonds are different in both formation and access.

 Lab-grown diamonds are diamonds created under intense heat inside and under pressure.
-This happens inside a machine as opposed to deep within the earth’s crust.
-This negates the need for exploration and mining.
+This happens inside a machine instead of deep within the earth’s crust, negating exploration and mining.

 There are two main ways to grow diamonds.